-because we all need a little transforming.
+because we all need a little transformation.

 Seasons jumped quickly this year as the last frost gave way to the year’s first daffodils.
 Just one and then many yellow honeysuckles appeared.
 It is fascinating to watch the almost dead-looking trees begin their transformation into living greens and lively bouquets.
-Awakened and restored because we all need a little transforming and new beginnings.
+Awakened and restored because we all need a little transformation and new beginnings.

-We share our yard with a family of cardinals, blue jays, and many other kinds of birds.
+We share our yard with a family of cardinals, bluejays, and many other kinds of birds.
 Chipmunks, bunnies, squirrels, bees, and other flying insects abound.
 The deer have been running in small packs across the back edge of the yard that swings around into a small wooded area and then onto the first hole of the golf course.

 I have never seen anything like the Spring in Georgia: electric green foliage, techno color pinks, and yellows.
 Since moving here, I can’t imagine living anywhere else other than the Southern United States, with its vivid and beautiful displays.

 There is just something about seeing a red cardinal.
 Is it because I grew up in Southern California where red cardinals were only on Christmas cards?

 What would it be like to be one of these perfect birds?